Stillpoint-Software/hyperbee.expressions/src/Hyperbee.Expressions.Compiler/README.md

 We :heart: [FastExpressionCompiler](https://github.com/dadhi/FastExpressionCompiler).
 FEC is faster than Hyperbee Expression Compiler, and allocates less memory - and for many workloads it's the right choice.
 If FEC compiles your expressions correctly, use it.

 FEC's single-pass, low allocation, IL emission approach supports most, but not **all**, expression patterns.
-See [FEC issues](https://github.com/dadhi/FastExpressionCompiler/issues); patterns like compound assignments inside `TryCatch`, complex closure captures, and certain value-type operations aren't supported.
+See [FEC issues](https://github.com/dadhi/FastExpressionCompiler/issues); patterns like compound assignments inside `TryCatch`, complex closure captures, and certain value-type operations aren't currently supported.

 Hyperbee takes a middle ground: a **multi-pass IR pipeline** that lowers expression trees to an intermediate representation, runs optimization passes, validates structural correctness, and then emits IL.
 This architecture trades a small amount of speed and allocation overhead for **correct IL across all expression tree patterns** while significantly outperforming the System Compiler.